JLaferri/gecko/README.md

 3. Add `C:\gecko\bin` (or whatever path you placed the files in) to your PATH environment variable.
 4. Done!
 ## Usage
+### Important
+This section is quite outdated at this point and needs an update.
+If someone wants to submit a PR to update it that would be appreciated.
+We very rarely use anything other than `"type": "injectFolder"` now.
+This option allows an entire folder of code files to be converted to gecko codes according to their headers.
+The headers support `Address`, `Codetype`, and `Annotation` as options.
 ### build command
 All you have to do to use the build command is write a `codes.json` file and put it in a directory which contains all of your files containing your assembly code, cd to that file from the command line, and type `gecko build`.
 This will create a text file with all of your compiled composite codes where you specified.
 #### codes.json